ellysecarter/Horiseon-in-production/README.md

-# horiseon-in-production
+# Horiseon in Production

-##  In this repository we were to refract an existing code to make the page more accessible and to make the code neater.
+##  Refract an existing code to make it neater, condensed, and easy to read.

 I added titles to the sections and changed multiple <div> tags to more specific semantic elements.